 Instead, you may need to avoid feeding them for several hours before your car ride.
 That means plenty of planning for every trip.

 Keeping them calm during the ride is still a good idea, as it can help prevent vomiting.

-Treating Car Anxiety with CBD
+Treating Your Dog's Car Anxiety